algilliland/ovt-data-pipeline/Addtl_instruct.md

 In order to test the new instance you have created you will need to update the old test files.

 The test directory under the main pipeline contains the tests which check the configurations, triplifier and validity via the rules being applied appropriately.
 Each of these corresponds to a .py file in test.
+For both the ppo and the ovt we used simplified input files and configurations to test the pipeline connections were working.
+The data-pipeline results can be

 These tests rely on the config subdirectory to check the connections of the pipeline.
 The config directory should be a copy of the main config file, this is so we can run tests with a pseudo-root (explain differently?).
 This directory also has an additional file called pop-reasoned-no-imports.owl.

 pytest is the package that we use to support automated testing of the pipeline.
 It searches for any files starting with test_ or ending with _test.
 This is a recursive search that will check all subdirectories from the point you start running your tests from.
 This is important to note when you start duplicating your test files.

+## Step Two: Trilifier

+## Step Three: Reasoning

+## Step Four: RdfCsv

+## Step Five: Data Loading

 ___